 Design & Symbols

-Although the design is instantly recognisable from the original Pirates’ Plenty, there are some subtle differences as well as improvements.
+Although the design is instantly recognisable from the original, Pirates’ Plenty: Battle for Gold have some subtle differences as well as improvements.
 Once again the action takes place in the Captain’s quarters only this time the ship is very much above the water rather than underneath it!
 There’s no ghostly ship’s commander here as Captain Blackbeard is alive, well and hell-bent on some serious piracy.
 The quarters are situated at the ship’s bow with a large window looking out to sea acting as the gameboard.
 Inside, the quarters are festooned with gold coins, swords and cutlasses, cannons, treasure chests, and a couple of hanging lanterns.

 Across the top of the gameboard, beneath the game’s logo is a long treasure map where ‘X’ marks the spot.
 Behind the floating symbols lies a glorious view of the ocean shimmering beneath a beautifully colourful early evening sky.
 At the bottom of the gameboard, you can see the business ends of five hefty canons, ready for action.
 An urgent, excitable soundtrack accompanies the play.